+Blocked sewer?
 Call PSE first.
-1-888-225-5773

-Safety Tips for Customers
+Safety tips for customers

-- Call or ask your sewer clearing professional to contact PSE at 1-888-225-5773 prior to clearing the drain.
+- Call or ask your sewer clearing professional to contact PSE at 1-888-225-5773 prior to clearing the blockage.
 We will promptly meet your professional to locate and mark our natural gas pipeline free of charge.

+- Suspect a gas leak?
 Leave the area immediately and call PSE or 911.
 Do not use phones

 Read these safety tips for professionals working with sewers in the PSE service territory.